History of the nude in art: Latest trends

 For Lucian Freud the nude was one of his main themes, which he treated in a realistic, stark, detailed way, without omitting any detail, from veins and muscles to wrinkles and any imperfection of the skin.
 They are raw, epidermal, expressive, intimate nudes, the human being stripped of any accessory, pure and free as he comes into the world.
-They are somewhat distressing nudes, as they reflect the vulnerability of mortal flesh, the loneliness of our worldly transit, they remind us of the perishability of life.
+They are somewhat distressing nudes, as they reflect the vulnerability of mortal flesh, the loneliness of our worldly transit, and they remind us of the perishability of life.
 His first nudes have an academic tone, still idealized, like his Sleeping Nude (1950), but little by little they become more expressive, with loose brushstrokes and a more intense chromatism, as in MNaked girl laughing (1963), which is one of his daughters.
 Between the 1960s and 1970s he reaches his definitive style, with figures in intimate, carefree postures, in frames reminiscent of photography, with a linear drawing and marked contours, with an intense light and a strong chromaticism where the carnal tones stand out, arranged in colored spots: Naked girl sleeping (1968), Naked man with a rat (1977–1978), Rose (1979), Seated figure (1980–82), Naked man on a bed (1987), Naked man seen from behind (1992), Two women (1992), And the groom (1993), Painter at work, reflection (1993, self-portrait of the artist nude), Flora with blue toenails (2000–2001), The Painter Surprised by a Naked Admirer (2005).

 Balthus was a painter obsessed by a theme, the sexual awakening of young adolescents, which he used to represent in interiors of languid appearance and intense illumination, with a somewhat naive eroticism, but denoting a certain air of perversity: The Guitar Lesson (1934), The Living Room (1941–1943), Girl Sleeping (1943), The Bedroom (1947), The Room (1952), Nude Before the Mirror (1955), Young Woman Preparing for the Bath (1958), Cat in the Mirror (1977–1980), Nude Lying Down (1983), Latent (1995).
 Ivan Albright was framed in the so-called magical realism, with a meticulously detailed style, portraying with rigorous precision the decadence, corruption and spoils of age, with great emotional intensity (And Man Created God in His Own Image, 1929–1930).